 Various technology options exist to produce low-carbon hydrogen: from water and electricity via electrolysis; from fossil fuels with carbon capture, utilisation and storage (CCUS); and from bioenergy via biomass gasification.
-However, they account for very small shares of global production: at 30 kt $H_2$ , water electrolysis made up ~0.03%, and 16 fossil fuel with CCUS plants produced just 0.7 Mt $H_2$ (0.7%).
+However, they account for very small shares of global production: at 30 kt H2, water electrolysis made up ~0.03%, and 16 natural gas with CCUS plants produced just 0.7 Mt H2 (0.7%).